Emily Strayer: Early life

-From 1984–1989, Jane Frost, (Director of the Patsy Montana Museum and the Walnut Valley Festival in Winfield, Kansas), remembers watching the sisters mature, teaming up with schoolmates Troy and Sharon Gilchrist.
+From 1984–1989, Jane Frost (Director of the Patsy Montana Museum and the Walnut Valley Festival in Winfield, Kansas) remembers watching the sisters mature, teaming up with schoolmates Troy and Sharon Gilchrist.
 The foursome were touring in a teenage bluegrass group they named the Blue Night Express, in part because of the amount of traveling they had to do to reach far away festivals, frequently with a parent or friend of the family towing them back home long after dark at night.
 They thought it was worth the sacrifices to meet their musical heroes and experienced the friendly camaraderie and tricks of the trade on instruments from others.
 The sisters were said to have an "almost obsessive" interest in busking at small venues and attending bluegrass festivals.
 After Martie graduated from secondary school at Greenhill School with Emily still completing her studies, both remained active in the bluegrass scene.

 The Chicks

 In 1989, after years of attending bluegrass festivals and busking where they could, Emily joined her sister Martie, guitarist Robin Lynn Macy, and upright bass player Laura Lynch.
 Frost, again, recalls being privy to the discussion that the four women had about the possibility of a successful career as musicians together.
 Martie felt they could do well.
 Robin said, "..
 It's going to be a 'hot' band," to which Emily responded, "I give it six months, and if we aren't making money by then, I'm out of here!".
-Strayer was shy, and the youngest member of the group.
+Emily was shy, and the youngest member of the group.
 She had enjoyed playing throughout school, but was at an age where she was already entertaining thoughts of working hard to be accepted by the United States Air Force Academy.

 By 1993, the band had evolved into a new direction.
 Macy left the group for a "purer" bluegrass sound.
 Lynch, thrust into the position of sole lead singer, was replaced by the sisters in 1995 with singer composer Natalie Maines after the group was unable to garner anything more than local interest.
-Strayer commented, "We were prepared to pay our dues for as long as it took; we were prepared for longevity.
+Emily commented, "We were prepared to pay our dues for as long as it took; we were prepared for longevity.
 We know that we will always be playing music together, so we wanted to find someone who is just as determined and energetic as we are."

 But in later interviews, the sisters revealed what many had thought for a long time: the reason Lynch was replaced was not commitment but a perceived lack of talent.
 In an article in the April/May edition of Country Music Magazine, Emily stated, "We felt we needed the next calibre of singer."